Video Recordings Acts 1984 and 2010

-A person guilty of offences under sections 11,12 or 14 is liable, on summary conviction, to imprisonment for a term not exceeding six months or a fine not exceeding level 5 on the standard scale (£5,000) or both.
+A person guilty of offences under sections 11,12 or 14 is liable, on summary conviction, to imprisonment for a term not exceeding six months or an unlimited fine.
+If the offence was committed before 12 March 2015, then a fine not exceeding level 5 on the standard scale (£5,000).

-An offence under section 13 may attract, on summary conviction, a fine not exceeding £5,000.
+An offence under section 13 may attract, on summary conviction, an unlimited fine, or if the offence was committed before 12 March 2015 then a fine not exceeding £5,000.

-Prosecutors should consider whether, in cases where the conduct took place prior to 22 January 2010, they can charge an alternative offence to those under the VRA 1984.
+Prosecutors should also consider whether the conduct reveals an alternative offence to those under the VRA 1984.
 This will depend on a careful analysis of all of the circumstances of the case being reviewed.
 However, possible alternative offences include:

 - Obscene Publications Act 1959 and 1964.
 This prohibits the publication of obscene matter.
 This offence should especially be considered in cases involving the sale or attempted sale of VRA 1984 material to a child; see R v Perrin All ER (D) 359, EWCA Crim 747.
 See Obscene Publications elsewhere in the Legal Guidance;

-- Protection of Children Act 1978, section 1.
+- Protection of Children Act 1978, Section 1.
 This section covers the taking, making, distribution, showing or possession with a view to distribution any indecent image of a child.
 This offence or an offence contrary to section 160 CJA 1988 would normally be charged instead of a VRA 1984 offence where the material concerned included indecent images of children (defined as being persons under the age of 18).
-See Indecent Photographs of Children, elsewhere in the Legal Guidance;
+See Indecent and Prohibited Images of Children, elsewhere in the Legal Guidance;

-- Criminal Justice Act 1988, section 160.
+- Criminal Justice Act 1988, Section 160.
 This covers possession of indecent images of children and would normally be charged instead of a VRA 1984 offence where the material concerned included indecent images of children (defined as being persons under the age of 18).
-See Indecent Photographs of Children, elsewhere in the Legal Guidance;
+See Indecent and Prohibited Images of Children, elsewhere in the Legal Guidance;

 - Copyright Designs and Patents Act 1988.
 The statutory definition of an "infringing copy" of a copyright work is contained in section 27(2) of the Copyright, Designs and Patents Act 1988.
 This provides that an article is an infringing copy if its making constituted an infringement of the copyright in the work in question;